jsorrell/CarpetSkyAdditions/README.md

 - `Create New World`
 - Select the downloaded Datapack
-- Set Allow Cheats to `ON` so you will be able to enable mod features
+- Set Allow Cheats to `ON` so you will be able to enable/disable mod features
 - Click on `More World Options...`
 - Choose `World Type: SkyBlock`
 - Create the world
-- Run `/function skyblock:enable_features` to enable SkyBlock features

 ### Multiplayer